 The vessel will be equipped with two helicopters.
 The use of helicopters helps to try to reach scheduled landing sites that otherwise are inaccessible.
 However, every passenger who participates understands and accepts that no guarantees can be given in regards to reaching the penguins or specific amount of helicopter time.

 Cabin accommodations and meals aboard the ship including snacks, coffee and tea; free use of rubber boots and snowshoes on loan; ship-to-shore helicopter transfers; pre-scheduled group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); shore excursions by Zodiac; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; comprehensive pre-departure material.
-Subject to change without notice.
+Inclusions subject to change without notice.

 Airfare; pre- and post-land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; customary gratuity for the ship's crew; fuel surcharge may apply.